katekemu/model_inversion_defense/README.md

 ![](./results/deep/recon_comparison_76_text.png)

-This repo provides an example of defending against model inversion attacks in the paper "An Approximate Memory based Defense against Model Inversion Attacks to Neural Networks" (under review) and [MIDAS: Model Inversion Defenses Using an Approximate Memory System](https://ieeexplore.ieee.org/abstract/document/9358254)
+This repo provides an example of defending against model inversion attacks in the paper "An Approximate Memory based Defense against Model Inversion Attacks to Neural Networks" (accepted by IEEE Transactions on Emerging Topics in Computing) and [MIDAS: Model Inversion Defenses Using an Approximate Memory System](https://ieeexplore.ieee.org/abstract/document/9358254)

 ## Shallow Neural Networks